EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC supports authentication with raw public keys (RPK) and public key certificates with the requirements that:

-*	Only Party V has access to the private authentication key of Party V,
+*	Only Party V SHALL have access to the private authentication key of Party V,

-*	Only Party U has access to the private authentication key of Party U,
+*	Only Party U SHALL have access to the private authentication key of Party U,

 * Party U is able to retrieve Party V's public authentication key using ID_CRED_V,